meshery/meshery/docs/pages/reference/mesheryctl-commands.md

 - `mesheryctl model` - A unit of packaging to define managed infrastructure and their relationships, and details specifics of how to manage them.
 - `mesheryctl components` - Fundamental building block used to represent and define the infrastructure under management
 - `mesheryctl registry` - Model Database: Manage the state and contents of Meshery's internal registry of capabilities.
+- `mesheryctl environment` - Logical group of connections and their associated credentials.
 - `mesheryctl exp` - Experimental features